-- 1. Timely Submission of Applications Applications submitted after the deadline stated within this NOFA and that do not meet the requirements of the grace period policy will be marked late.
+1. Timely Submission of Applications - Applications submitted after the deadline stated within this NOFA and that do not meet the requirements of the grace period policy will be marked late.
 Late applications are deemed ineligible and will not be considered for funding.
-See also Section IV Application and Submission Information, part D. Application Submission Dates and Times. - 2.
-Resolution of Civil Rights Matters.
-Outstanding civil rights matters must be resolved before the application deadline.
-Applicants who after review are confirmed to have civil rights matters unresolved at the application deadline will be deemed ineligible; the application will receive no further review, will not be rated and ranked, and will not receive funding. - a.
-Applicants having any of the charges, cause determinations, lawsuits, or letters of findings referenced in subparagraphs (1) (5) that have not been resolved to HUD's satisfaction before or on the application deadline date are ineligible for funding.
-Such matters include: - (1) Charges from HUD concerning a systemic violation of the Fair Housing Act or receipt of a cause determination from a substantially equivalent state or local fair housing agency concerning a systemic violation of a substantially equivalent state or local fair housing law proscribing discrimination because of race, color, religion, sex, national origin, disability or familial status;
+See also Section a.
+Applicants having any of the charges, cause determinations, lawsuits, or letters of findings referenced in subparagraphs (1) - (5) that have not been resolved to HUD's satisfaction before or on the application deadline date are ineligible for funding.
+Such matters include: